hanabi/hanabi.github.io/Reference.md

   * From *Good Touch Principle*, Bob knows that both of the 2's in his hand are "good".
 Since both are the same rank, the left-most 2 should have *Priority*.
   * However, Bob knows that Alice might have been forced to pick up a duplicate 2 in order to save the 2 that was on his chop.
 Therefore, the chop 2 is certainly good, but the other 2 may or may not be good.
   * Thus, Bob disregards the "left-most" *Priority* and just plays the chop 2 first.
-* Normally, blind-playing cards has *Priority* over playing clued cards that lead into other people's hands.
+* Normally, blind-playing cards has *Priority* over everything else.
 However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
 In this case, players are supposed to treat the cards as clued for the purposes of finding the *Priority*.
 (The *Gentleman's Discards* is the main move that this applies to, which is a special move that is covered later.)

-### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

-*Priority* can sometimes be confusing.
-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

 ### The Load Clue